-Connectivity
+Modules, Connectivity

-3 Key EV Charging Challenges with Poor Connectivity
+3 EV Charging Challenges with Poor Connectivity

-EV charging stations need to stay connected without interrupting service on a broad scale to reach this goal.
 However, many challenges are disrupting their deployment.
 Most of these challenges point to one driver: poor connectivity.

+A study by the Electrification Institute found that 55% of failed EV charging station sessions were caused by poor connectivity.
 EV charging networks largely serve customers en route to another destination.
 Availability and timing are everything.

 3 Challenges with Poor IoT Connectivity